Ricky Hatton: Tributes

 Manager and promoter Frank Warren and several former world champions, including Tyson Fury, Anthony Joshua, Manny Pacquiao, Amir Khan and his idol Roberto Durán, paid tribute.
 On 22 September, Tameside Council initiated a book of condolence at Hyde Town Hall.
 The Civic Mayor, Councillor Shibley Alam, was the first to sign the book the week prior.
 Once completed, it would be presented to Hatton's family.

 On the afternoon of 14 September, Manchester City and Manchester United observed a minute of appreciation before they played their Premier League game.
 With Hatton being a City supporter, Phil Foden dedicated their 3–0 win to him, saying that he had "extra motivation going into the game" and "the lads gave everything".

 On 27 September, prior to Manchester City's home game against Burnley, the club and fans again paid tribute to Hatton.
-A large banner depicting the boxer was unfurled by home supporters in the East Stand.
+A large banner depicting the boxer was unfurled by home supporters in the South Stand.
 The display, organised by fan group 1894, showed Hatton in the ring wearing City branded shorts next to the words "The People's Champion".
-There was also a banner on the third tier of the East Stand reading "There's only one Ricky Hatton".
+There was also a banner installed on the third tier of the East Stand reading "There's only one Ricky Hatton", which is now a permanent fixture in the Etihad Stadium.
 Members of Hatton's family, including son, Campbell, his two daughters and granddaughter, attended the game.
 A silhouette of Hatton was also shown on the big screens inside as City supporters sang "Blue Moon" ahead of kick-off.

-On 27 and 28 September, Oasis dedicated their 1994 song "Live Forever" to Hatton, at their concerts at Wembley Stadium.
-Richard Ashcroft, who was acting as one of the bands supporting acts, also dedicated "Bittersweet Symphony" to Hatton.
+On 27 and 28 September, Oasis dedicated their song "Live Forever" to Hatton, at their concerts at Wembley Stadium.
+Richard Ashcroft, who was performing as one of the band's supporting acts, also dedicated "Bittersweet Symphony" to Hatton.

+On 7 June 2026, a tribute event titled "An Evening4Ricky" was held at the AO Arena in Manchester to celebrate his life and legacy.
+The show featured musicians, comedians, boxers and other public figures, and was structured as 12 "rounds" of entertainment reflecting different aspects of Hatton’s life and career.
+The event also raised funds and awareness for mental health causes through the Ricky Hatton Foundation and partner charities.